 What’s in a vape?

 Most vapes (also called e-cigarettes) contain nicotine, and many also contain a wide range of flavourings and chemicals.
 Chemicals in vaping e-liquids can also react when heated and form new chemicals.
-There is still a lot we don’t know about how these chemicals could impact your health.
+There is still a lot we don’t know about how these chemicals could impact your health in the long term.

 Vaping products share many of the same risks as tobacco products but also have their own distinct risks.
 From what is known so far, vaping can damage the respiratory, cardiovascular, and immune systems.
 Some people have also experienced acute (immediate) lung injuries from vaping.